Yen sinks as currency traders keep short and carry on

 At the two-year tenor, the gap in yield between Japanese and U.S. government bonds is more than 450 basis points.
 Positioning data shows yen shorts jumped last week.

+Federal Reserve Governor Christopher Waller said on Thursday U.S. policymakers should wait for a few more months of inflation data before moving interest rates.

-Elsewhere the flow into higher-yielding currencies helped lift the Australian and New Zealand dollars.
-The kiwi topped 62 cents overnight and last bought $0.6197, shrugging off weak retail sales data as traders weigh a possibility that the central bank hikes interest rates next week.
+Elsewhere, the flow into higher-yielding currencies helped lift the Australian and New Zealand dollars.
+The kiwi topped 62 cents and last bought $0.6202, shrugging off weak retail sales data as traders weigh a possibility that the central bank hikes interest rates next week.

-The euro is set for its largest gain in two months as well on the back of a steady reduction in the scale of interest rate cuts expected this year, with markets now pricing about 90 bps of cuts from about 160 at the end of 2023.
+The euro is set for its largest gain in two months as well on the back of a steady reduction in the scale of interest rate cuts expected this year, with markets now pricing about 90 basis points of cuts from about 160 at the end of 2023.

 Stronger-than-expected purchasing managers' surveys out overnight added to the case for caution in cutting rates.

-China's yuan has made a steady return since the lunar new year break, barely moving this week at 7.1937 per dollar despite steep cuts to Chinese mortgage rates.
+China's yuan has made a steady return since the Lunar New Year holiday break, barely moving this week at 7.1959 per dollar despite steep cuts to Chinese mortgage rates.

-Later in the day, central banker speeches including from European Central Bank president Christine Lagarde and Fed Governor Christopher Waller will be closely watched.
+European Central Bank president Christine Lagarde and board member Isabel Schnabel are due to make public appearances later on Thursday.